Hello! My name is William Spies, and I make robots!

-After my undergraduate studies, I served from mid-2012 to mid-2017 as a leading Electrical Design Engineer, Systems Programmer, and Systems Project Engineer with ATS Automation in Columbus, Ohio.
+I served from mid-2012 to mid-2017 as a leading Electrical Design Engineer, Systems Programmer, and Systems Project Engineer with ATS Automation in Columbus, Ohio.
 My project portfolio carries the distinction of delivering custom industrial automation systems currently in use by General Motors, Dow Chemical, TRW Automotive, Oral-B, Tesla Motors, First Solar, and various other corporations.
 I was given several opportunities to lead controls development on cutting-edge, highly-automated industrial manufacturing lines, and those opportunities served as critical stepping stones on the path to where I find myself today.
 At the peak of my responsibilities at ATS, I was leading a warm and brilliant team of twelve Systems Programmers with over 100 cumulative years of systems and robot programming experience.
-I also passed many moments at the Columbus Idea Foundry [2] and was an active participant in the Columbus swing dancing community, where I met my lovely and wonderful wife.
+I also passed many moments at the Columbus Idea Foundry and was an active participant in the Columbus swing dancing community, where I met my lovely and wonderful wife.

 Part of my responsibilites to the MSR program led me to join the Computational Photography Lab as a Research Scientist under Dr. Oliver Cossairt.
-For the several months I worked in the CPL, my main areas of focus involved working alongside Dr. Florian Willomitzer on an improved implementation of Flying Triangulation and on a novel use of WebRTC to facilitate surface measurements of famous paintings and stained glass works using consumer-grade electronic devices (that’s my hand holding the Android tablet in Figure 1a of the Optics Express article).
+For the several months I worked in the CPL, my main areas of focus involved working alongside Dr. Florian Willomitzer on an improved implementation of Flying Triangulation and on a novel use of WebRTC

-When I am not tinkering with robots or working on side projects, you can find me searching for new coffee shops and food spots, trying out a new board game, rock climbing, playing with my dog Luna, looking for interesting places to explore, swing dancing, reading a good book, or building things in Factorio.
+When I am not tinkering with robots or working on side projects, you can find me searching for new coffee shops and food spots, trying out a new board game, rock climbing, playing with my dog Luna, looking for interesting places to explore, swing dancing, reading a good book, skiing, 3D printing, or building things in Factorio.

 Of course, I cannot hope to include everything in just this segment…but pictures may help fill in a few gaps: